Njugen/tabflower/README.md

 ```

-More information about React Components and rendering can be found here: https://reactjs.org/docs/react-component.html

 6. Export the "MyView" component for use in other components as well, by adding the following at the bottom of the file: